 The July 12 event will feature facility tours, light refreshments, games, prizes, area vendors, and rescue groups offering information about their services and ways to adopt or foster animals.
 “The grand prize will be a five-session acupuncture package that’s valued at $750,” says Dr. Smith.

-CHAI offers veterinary acupuncture, veterinary chiropractic, nutrition therapy, laser therapy, green grooming, awake dental procedures, digital X-ray, vaccinations and vaccine titers, general medicine, canine massage therapy and nutritional supplements.
-“Most of our appointments right now are for acupuncture, chiropractic and nutrition consultations,” Dr. Smith said.
+CHAI offers veterinary acupuncture, veterinary chiropractic, nutrition therapy, laser therapy, green grooming, awake dental procedures, surgery, stem cell, prolotherapy, digital X-ray, vaccinations and vaccine titers, general medicine, canine Tui-na massage, Reiki, and nutritional supplements.

 “Holistic veterinary medicine is the art and science of healing that addresses care of the whole animal: body, mind, and spirit,” said Dr. Smith.
 “The practice of holistic veterinary medicine integrates conventional and complementary therapies to promote optimal health, and prevent and treat disease by addressing contributing factors.
-Each animal is seen as a unique individual, rather than an example of a particular disease,” she explained.
-“Disease is understood to be the result of physical, emotional, social and environmental imbalance.
-Healing, therefore, takes place naturally when these aspects of life are brought into proper balance.
+Each animal is seen as a unique individual, rather than an example of a particular disease.”

 Dr. Smith graduated from Ross University School of Veterinary Medicine.
 She is a certified veterinary acupuncturist from the International Veterinary Acupuncture Society and a certified veterinary chiropractitioner in Veterinary Orthopedic Manipulation.
 She also trained in nutrition therapy, using traditional Chinese veterinary medicine diagnosis and treatments.